hsylife/SwiftyPickerPopover/README.md

 ## Contributors
 - Ken Torimaru [GitHub](https://github.com/ktorimaru) for CountdownPickerPopover and ColumnStringPickerPopover.
-- BalestraPatrick [GitHub](https://github.com/BalestraPatrick) for correcting README.md.
+- BalestraPatrick [GitHub](https://github.com/BalestraPatrick) for README.md typo.
 - andersonlucasg3 [GitHub](https://github.com/andersonlucasg3) for adding possibility to override the storyboards with custom localizations in the app project.

 ## Author